AndreaJens/DigimonRumbleArenaTrainingTools/README.md

 * Toggleable infinite timer;
 * Dummy actions;
 * Dummy movement;
+* Damage display and true combo counter (the in-game one is kind of bugged)
 * Set action to be performed after damage has been dealt/on wake up;
 * Show HP/Digi in numeric form;
 * Show character state (attack, idle, block...) in text form.